proycon/analiticcl/README.md

 ```

 This will match all four possible combinations.
 Rather than match the text, you can match specific lexicons you loaded
 using the `@` prefix.
-This makes sense mainly if you use different lexicons and could be used a form of elementary tagging:
+This makes sense mainly if you use different lexicons and could be used as a form of elementary tagging:

 ```
 @greetings.tsv ; world	1.1